 You can use Google Alerts to monitor the web for new content that mentions certain words or phrases you designate and be notified about it.
 For example, you can set it up to notify you if your blog name is mentioned.
 This can let you know if your blog was linked to on another site.
 Who doesn’t love knowing when their content has been referenced?

 If you include links to outside sources in your blog posts, those links can change or the info the links lead to can be removed.
 You don’t want to direct your site visitors to a non-existent source.

 That’s where the Broken Link Checker plugin comes in.
-It will notify you if any links on your site are no longer working, so you can fix them.
+It will notify you if any links on your site are no longer working so you can fix them.
+Talk about handy!
 It will also let you know if any images are missing.